JayZeeDesign/emoji-generator-cursor/emoji-maker/requirements/backend_instructions.md

 # Requirements
 1. Create user to user table
+   0. Clerk is already setup, dont need to worry about it
-   1. After a user signin via clerk, we should get the userId from clerk, and check if this userId exist in 'profiles' table, matching "user_id"
+   1. After a user signin via clerk successfully, we should get the userId from clerk, and check if userId exist in 'profiles' table, matching "user_id" (Only do this if user signin successfully)
    2. if the user doesnt exist, then create a user in 'profiles' table
    3. if the user exist already, then proceed, and pass on user_id to functions like generate emojis
 2. Upload emoji to "emojis" supabase storage bucket;